 - E Supporting change and improvement

 We know that many people who die by suicide have a history of self-harm, and also that the relationship between suicide and self-harm is complex.
-For that reason we have limited the scope of the Strategy to suicide and suicidal self-harm.
-Our first commitment was to undertake separate work, in 2014, on supporting people at risk of non-fatal self-harm, including those in distress.
+For that reason we limited the scope of the 2013 Strategy to suicide and suicidal self-harm.
+Our first commitment was to undertake separate work on supporting people at risk of non-fatal self-harm, including those in distress.